bryancole/raypier_optics/doc/source/introduction.rst

-Introduction to Raytrace
+Introduction to Raypier
 ========================

-Raytrace is a non-sequential optical ray-tracing program.
+Raypier is a non-sequential optical ray-tracing program.
 It is intended as a design tools for modelling optical systems (cameras, imaging systems, telescopes etc.).

 The main features of ray-trace are: